New Big Money Means Raymond James Financial Inc. (RJF) Investors Could Reap Benefit

-Raymond James Financial Inc. (NYSE: RJF) is -13.82% lower on its value in year-to-date trading and has touched a low of $84.86 and a high of $126.00 in the current 52-week trading range.
+Raymond James Financial Inc. (NYSE: RJF) is -9.32% lower on its value in year-to-date trading and has touched a low of $84.86 and a high of $126.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The RJF stock was last observed hovering at around $92.63 in the last trading session, with the day’s loss setting it -0.55% off its average median price target of $115.00 for the next 12 months.
-It is also 32.29% off the consensus price target high of $136.00 offered by 13 analysts, but current levels are 7.92% higher than the price target low of $100.00 for the same period.
+The RJF stock was last observed hovering at around $96.82 in the last trading session, with the day’s gains setting it 0.07% off its average median price target of $109.00 for the next 12 months.
+It is also 28.76% off the consensus price target high of $136.00 offered by 13 analysts, but current levels are 3.11% higher than the price target low of $100.00 for the same period.

 Top 5 EV Tech Stocks to Buy for 2023